ParsePort/parseport.github.io/docs/security/index.md

 ParsePort is on the process of getting the ISO 27001 certificate.
 Therefore all measures are or will be aligned with the ISO27001 ISMS.
 Access to data center and hosting environemnts follows the least privilleged principles.
 Access is limited to only a very limited set of developers, and the access is reassessed on a yearly basis.

 Access to the ParsePort environment is monitored with **TODO**, and counter measures are evaluated on a monthly basis.

+All environments are centrally managed and updated.
+Development follows Secure Software Development Life Cycle [S-SDLC](https://resources.infosecinstitute.com/intro-secure-software-development-life-cycle), and all requirements to new features are analysed with respect to security risks.

 ## Policies
 ParsePort security polices can be found here: [Security policies](securitypolicies.md).
 Please contact us, if you as a partner have any security related questions, which are not answered in the policies or in [Technical security](technicalsecurity.md).